How To Participate In 'Taps Across America' This Memorial Day

 NEW YORK (CBSNewYork) – Last Memorial Day, new traditions were born because the pandemic forced the cancelations of parades and ceremonies.

-“Taps Across America,” created by CBS News On The Road correspondent Steve Hartman, was one of them.READ MORE: COVID Restrictions In NYC: High-Risk Youth Sports Allowed To Move Back Inside
+“Taps Across America,” created by CBS News On The Road correspondent Steve Hartman, was one of them.READ MORE: Bethpage Air Show Lifts Off On Memorial Day For First Time In Event's History

 Thousands of musicians answered Hartman’s call last year, to play Taps at 3 p.m. sharp.

-Once again, he’s asking musicians to sound those 24 notes Monday, so those who hear them will stop and remember our fallen heroes.READ MORE: Road To Reopening: Theater Employees Return To Work As Off-Broadway Shows Welcome Back Audiences
+Once again, he’s asking musicians to sound those 24 notes Monday, so those who hear them will stop and remember our fallen heroes.READ MORE: Memorial Day Tradition Returns In-Person At Intrepid Museum: 'The Moment We've Been Waiting For'

 “If they don’t remember I was a journalist, if they remember that I had anything to do with starting Taps Across America, that’s fine with me.
 Life well served,” Hartman said.